katiakelvis/An-lise-de-Dados-em-Python/README.md

 # DataScience with Python
-In this cover basics of python to project
+In this cover basics of python, different datataype used in python, and build project with different libraries.